praxeo/FluxGradio/README.md

 2. Upload `app.py`, `requirements.txt`, and this `README.md`.
 3. Go to your Space settings -> Secrets -> Add a new secret named `TOGETHER_API_KEY` and paste your Together AI API key as the value.
 4. The Space should build and launch the Gradio interface.

+## Model-Specific Notes

+* **FLUX.1-schnell**: This model has a maximum limit of 12 steps.
+The UI automatically adjusts the steps slider when this model is selected to ensure API compatibility.
+* **FLUX.1.1-pro** and **FLUX.1-schnell**: These models do not support disabling the safety filter.
+* **FLUX.1-canny**, **FLUX.1-depth** and **FLUX.1-redux**: These models work best with an input image.

+## Troubleshooting

+If you encounter any errors:

+1. Verify your Together API key is correctly set in the Space secrets.
+2. Check the model-specific limitations mentioned above.
+3. The app automatically adjusts parameters like 'steps' when using specific models with constraints.